JacobKnyspel/personal-website/content/project/gendersaliencescale/index.md

 ---
 title: Gender Salience Scale
-summary: Development and validation of a new quantitative scale.
+summary: Development and validation of a new quantitative scale of gender salience, the importance of gender to individuals.
 tags:
   - Gender Development
 date: '2021-11-01T00:00:00Z'